Autism Spectrum Disorder in Children

 - Not want to change routines

 A child with ASD may also repeat movements.
-This might be flapping his or her hands or rocking.
-He or she may also have unusual attachments to objects.
+This might be flapping their hands or rocking.
+They may also have abnormal attachments to objects.
 But a child with ASD may also do certain mental tasks very well.
 For example, the child may be able to count or measure better than other children.
 Children with ASD may do well in art or music, or be able to remember certain things very well.

 What causes ASD in a child?

-Researchers don’t know what causes ASD.
+Experts don’t know what causes ASD.
 It may be caused by certain genes.
-A child with ASD may also have problems with the structure of the brain or with certain chemicals in the brain.
+A child with ASD may also have problems with their brain structure or with certain chemicals in the brain.
 Researchers do know that ASD is not caused by what a parent does to raise a child.
+It is also not linked to any vaccines given to children.

-Much less commonly, other things that may cause ASD include:
+Much less often, other things that may cause ASD include:

 - Being exposed to toxins in the environment before or after birth